iRuxu/iRuxu/README.md

 ### Hi there 👋

-The leader of JX3BOX.
+The girl is no one.

-A female programmer.
+A bug machine.